Elections in Tonga: Parliamentary elections

-Tongans with commoner status elect 17 members of the Legislative Assembly, known as People's Representatives, who represent single-member constituencies.
-Members of the nobility elect nine MPs, known as the Nobles' Representatives, who represent constituencies encompassing the nation's five island groups.
+Tongans with commoner status elect 17 members of the Legislative Assembly, known as the people's representatives, who represent single-member constituencies.
+Nine MPs, known as the nobles' representatives, are elected by the 33 heads of families from the nobility and represent multi-member constituencies encompassing the country's island groups.
+Electors for these seats vote in the constituency in which their title is attached, thus nobles with plural titles are permitted to exercise plural votes.
 The number of MPs each noble's constituency returns depends on the electorate size.
-Until 2010, the People's Representatives constituencies were elected in the same manner as the nobles' seats.
-The prime minister may advise the monarch to appoint an additional four unelected individuals to cabinet, who then become ex officio members of parliament.
+Until 2010, the people's representatives constituencies were elected in the same manner as the nobles' seats.
+The prime minister may advise the monarch to appoint an additional four unelected individuals to cabinet, who then become ex officio members of parliament (MP).
 Appointed members are entitled to vote in parliament, but are not allowed to vote in no-confidence motions on the prime minister.
 Vacancies are filled through by-elections.
 Candidates for the Legislative Assembly must be a Tongan citizen, at least 21 years old, able to read and write in the Tongan language, resident in the constituency they contest for at least three months before an election and not have a mental disability.
 Contestants must also go through a legal clearance to qualify.
 Until 2025, the nobles were exempt from this procedure.
 Members of the Legislative Assembly serve terms of up to four years, which was increased from three years in 2010.
 The monarch, however, can call a snap election without consulting the prime minister or cabinet.
-Before the introduction of the democratic reforms in 2010, the Legislative Assembly comprised 17 elected members; nine People's Representatives and nine Nobles' Representatives.
+Before the introduction of the democratic reforms in 2010, the Legislative Assembly comprised 17 elected members; nine people's representatives and nine nobles' representatives.
 The other members were Privy Councillors, who also served as ex officio MPs, and were appointed by the monarch.